 Most of the livebearers can survive in freshwater as well as brackish water.
 They are highly versatile.
 Only a handful of them are fully marine.
 The average lifespan of livebearers is anywhere from 2 years to 7 years.
 Most of them can be introduced into an aquarium environment as well.
 Their natural habitat conditions can be easily mimicked which ensures that they can reproduce and grow easily in an aquarium.

 Many of these species thrive in cold water.
 You will not have to use in a heater in order to keep them.
-For guppies though you need a heater, because they are tropical fish and they like warmer water.
+For guppies, though you need a heater, because they are tropical fish and they like warmer water.

 So, the answer to the question, Are guppies egg layers?
 Is No, they are livebearers.
 Female guppies can get pregnant and drop guppy fry every 30 days after just a single interaction with the male guppy fish.
-Their population can easily get out of hand even in an aquariums.
+Their population can easily get out of hand even in an aquarium.

 I hope this quick guide has helped you find answers to some of your questions.
 If you want to learn more about guppies, please read my other guides.